The F-signature Function on the Ample Cone: Introduction

 \begin{thm} Fix any globally $F$-regular projective variety $X$ over an algebraically closed field $k$ of positive characteristic $p$.
+Assume that the dimension of $X$ is positive.
 Then, the $F$-signature function $ L \mapsto s_{X}(L)$, assigning to any ample Cartier divisor $L$, the $F$-signature of the section ring of $X$ with respect to $L$, satisfies the following properties: \begin{enumerate} \item (\cite{VonKorffthesis}, \cite{CarvajalRojasFiniteTorsors}, \autoref{propertiesofs}) The $F$-signature function $s_{X}$ naturally extends to a unique, well-defined, real-valued function

 on the set of rational classes in the ample cone of $X$ satisfying: